Restaurant and Clone Recipes

 bulk.

-with sesame seeds.
-Bake for 30 minutes or until golden brown.
-Bread will make
+- Bake for 30 minutes or until golden brown.
+Bread will make a hollow sound

-hand.
-A one-pound loaf, rolled into a long shape and slashed diagonally along
+A one-pound loaf, rolled into a long shape and slashed diagonally along its length,